crew/crewu-bootcamp/site/content/bootcamp/section1.md

 In this example, `username` is replaced by the username of the current user; `host` is replaced by the name of the machine the shell is running on; `directory` is replaced by the what is called the "present working directory", or PWD for short.
 (The command to view the PWD is `pwd` by the way.
 Go figure.)

-The shell is always in some part of the file system.
-Where the shell is effects how certain file or programs are accessible.
+The shell always has a PWD.
+The PWD effects how certain file or programs are accessed.

 ## 1.2 Introduction to File Systems

 File systems 2 objects, Files and Folders.
 (This is a lie.
 We cover that later.)

-These are arranged in a "tree" structure with folders containing more files & folders.
+These are arranged in a "tree" structure with folders containing more files and folders.

-The root folder is located at `/`.

-A file path is the list of folders needed to arrive at a particular point in the tree: `/home/fakeuser/documents/classes/`.
+A locations in this tree are paths&mdash;a list of folders needed to arrive at a particular point in the tree; for example `/home/fakeuser/documents/classes/`.
+The root of this tree (which is called "root" or "slash") has the path `/`.
+Full paths are paths that start at the "root" of the file system ("/").
+Relative file paths are ones that start at the directory you are in.

-Your home directory is located at `/home/user`.
+Your home directory is located at `/home/username`.
 A shortcut for this is to use `~`.

-### A Couple More Things

-Adding a drive (USB, or other) to a file system is called "mounting" this just means that you add the drive as another branch on your tree at some point in the tree.

-Full paths are paths that start at the "root" of the file system ("/") and then go from there (you can use "~" to abbreviate if you would like.

-Relative file paths are ones that start at the directory you are in and go on from there.
+Path starting with `~` are also absolute.

+### Special Folders and Files
-Unix file systems have 2 pseudo-folders inside every folder "." and ".." these are "this folder" and "the folder above" respectively.
-These are very helpful when needing to refer to folders or files that are near your current location in the file system.
+Unix file systems have 2 pseudo-folders `.` and `..` inside every folder; These are "this folder" and "the folder above" respectively.
+They are very helpful when needing to refer to folders or files that are near your current location in the file system, like when building a relative path.

 Unix file systems consider files and folders that start with a "." to be hidden, and will not show them unless specifically asked to.
-The folders "." and ".." are examples of these kinds of folders.
+The folders `.` and `..` are examples of these kinds of folders.
 Configuration files are often hidden in this manor.
-Please not that if the PWD is inside a hidden folder, the contents of the folder are not considered hidden by default.
+Please note that if the PWD is inside a hidden folder, the contents of the folder are not considered hidden by default.
 The "." only hides the folder itself.

+### Mounting

+Adding a drive (USB, or other) to a file system is called "mounting."
+This just means that you add the drive as another branch on your tree at some point in the tree.

 ## 1.3 Commands and Executing Programs